Why does age matter?

 - Find out more: how to find cheap travel insurance

 Help finding travel insurance if you're over 80

-A traveller buying cover on their 66th birthday has access to more than nine in 10 policies on sale, assuming other factors (such as pre-existing medical conditions) haven't diminished their options.
+According to our analysis of policies in 2022, a traveller shopping for cover on their 66th birthday has access to more than nine in 10 annual policies on sale, assuming other factors (such as pre-existing medical conditions) haven't diminished their options.

-Once you hit your eighties, though, your age alone bars you from all but a quarter of policies.
+Once you hit your eighties, though, your age alone bars you from over half of policies.

 Combine this with higher premiums and you might begin to think travel insurance isn't worth buying.

 Fortunately, cover is out there - if a little more tricky to find.
 Follow our four core tips to uncover the best deal for you.

 1. Search widely

 We recommend casting as wide a net as possible, which means beginning with comparison websites.
 It's also worth considering how you plan to cover your trips.

 Some insurers will provide single-trip policies for customers they wouldn't offer annual quotes to.
 If you don't intend to make many trips, you might find a better selection if you look to cover your holidays individually.